ojplg/skirvy-odds/README.md

 1. stack setup
 2. stack build
-3. stack exec skirvy-odds-exe
+3. stack exec server
-4. Navigate browser to localhost:8000
+4. Navigate browser to localhost:8080

 If you do not have stack, you can just use Cabal.
 If you do not have Cabal, you can just use ghc.
 If you don't know what